Sinkinson/autocomplete/README.md

 # Autocomplete

 Application that autocompletes country names.
 Built using `JS` and `express`.

 ## About

 The useful part of this application is the autocomplete functionality.
-`autocomplete.js` contains the generic class for use in other projects.
+Although used with countries here, `autocomplete.js` contains the generic class for use in other projects.

 ## How to use